Tag Archives: Foreign Language films

 Grade: B

-First off, the cover art (pictured above) to the 2009 Norwegian horror-comedy film Dead Snow, is simply incredible.
+First off, the cover art (pictured above) of the 2009 Norwegian horror-comedy film Dead Snow, is simply incredible.
 The creepy Nazi head embedded in the snow with a background chainsaw is perfect marketing and genuinely artistic.

 It automatically makes the tired zombie horror genre feel fresh and alive with endless possibilities.